cnumr/EcoIndex/content/en/result/_60_tips.md

 - Optimize images by choosing the right format and reducing the size
 - Avoid videos and video backgrounds
 - Compress your files (HTML, CSS, JS, SVG)
-- When possible : switch interface pictures with CSS styles or icons
+- When possible: switch interface pictures with CSS styles or icons
 - Facilitate browser caching {{</highlight_info_card>}}

 {{<highlight_info_card title="If the web page is too complex">}}